- Member Profile

-At the end, there with be a Q&A as well as asking the audience for input about how environmental psychologists and other social scientists could help answer fundamental questions about people and the historic environment, especially in terms of how research can affect practice.
+At the end, there will be a Q&A as well as an opportunity for the audience to provide input about how environmental psychologists and other social scientists could help answer fundamental questions about people and the historic environment, especially in terms of how research can affect practice.

 David J. Brown leads the National Trust’s comprehensive preservation efforts, with four decades of experience in working to save historic places and build thriving, livable communities.
 He plays a key oversight role in the implementation of the National Trust’s Preservation10X strategic vision, including the National Treasure campaigns that help protect some of America’s most significant and threatened historic places.
 He guides the Trust’s advocacy work on behalf of the country’s most important preservation laws and incentives.
 And he oversees support for local preservation leadership, providing today’s preservation community with effective, high-impact training offerings.

 Under David’s direction, the Trust is promoting preservation’s role in environmental sustainability and is committed to improving its diverse collection of historic sites across the country.
 With his guidance, the organization has focused on a multi-year, $25 million stewardship program to address critical priorities across its entire portfolio of sites.